TonyM1958/FoxESS-Cloud/README2.md

 + min: the minimum value of the data points
 + min_time: the time when the minimum value occured (HH:MM)

-For power values, the summary performs a Riemann sum of the data, integrating kW over the day to estimate energy in kWh.
+For power values (unit = kW), the summary performs a Riemann sum of the data, integrating kW over the day to estimate energy in kWh.
 In this case, the following attributes are also added:
 + kwh: the total energy generated or consumed
 + kwh_off: the total energy consumed or generated during the off-peak time of use
 + kwh_peak: the total energy consumed or generated during the peak time of use